Donders-Institute/hpc-jobmon/HPC_Api/documentation.md

 success is false if something went wrong.

-Parameters can be given such as:
+Parameters can be given in the query such as:

 - ?fromdate=2018-10-01&todate=2018-11-01
 - ?job_state=r (valid job states are q, c, r)